SLM Corp. (SLM:US), the student lender known as Sallie Mae, reported a fourth-quarter profit of $348 million as originations climbed.

 Net income fell to 74 cents per share, for the three months ended Dec.
 31, from $511 million, or 99 cents, in the year- earlier period, the Newark, Delaware-based company said today in a statement distributed by Business Wire.
 Excluding items such as the market gains and losses of derivatives contracts, SLM’s core earnings were $257 million, or 55 cents a share, the company said.
-That compared with an average estimate (SLM) of 53 cents by eight analysts surveyed by Bloomberg.
+That compared with an average estimate (SLM:US) of 53 cents by eight analysts surveyed by Bloomberg.

 SLM is boosting private loan originations after legislation passed in 2010 cut companies out of the market for government- guaranteed lending.
 Sallie Mae made $514 million in education loans in the fourth quarter, a 12.5 percent increase from the year-ago period, according to the statement.
 The lender is forecasting at least $4 billion of originations in 2013.